codemotozu/GithubActionsDockerAzure/README.md

 sometimes the "word by word pronunciation" is incomplete

-The voices from speak and translate should have an option to slow ,normal and fast pronounciation
+The voices from speak and translate should have an option to slow ,normal and fast pronounciation obviously the entire phrase not the  word by word audio because already have an slow pace

 below "word for word translation" give the option to the user to listen